thin-edge/thin-edge.io/docs/src/legacy/mqtt-topics.md

 title: MQTT topics
 tags: [MQTT, Legacy]
 sidebar_position: 1
+description: Legacy %%te%% MQTT topics and how to map to the new topics
 ---

 The most visible breaking change introduced by %%te%% 1.0 is the [new topic structure](../references/mqtt-api.md),